GM recalling 81,000-plus vehicles over steering problem

-WASHINGTON (Reuters) - General Motors Co (GM.N) on Saturday recalled 81,123 cars because of concerns about their electric power steering systems.
+WASHINGTON, Feb 14 (Reuters) - General Motors Co on Saturday recalled 81,123 cars because of concerns about their electric power steering systems.

 Writing by Bill Trott; Editing by xxxx xxxxx